 - You Impossible High Standards of Success

 You may set an impossibly high standard of Success for yourself and then feel that you don’t deserve to achieve it.
 Do you feel fear or anxiety when you think about the goals you want to reach?
 This is a symptom of perfectionism which is often at the core of imposter syndrome.

 - You Fear Not Measuring up

-People with imposter syndrome often secretly fear they don’t measure up to others’ expectations.
-These could be at work, with your family members, or even with friends and business partners.
+People with imposter syndrome often secretly fear they don’t meet others’ expectations.
+These could be at work, with family members, friends, and business partners.
 No matter how often they confirm that you’re doing a great job, you feel it’s never enough.
-You need constant affirmation.
+It would be best if you had constant affirmation.

 - You’re on the ‘Imposter Hampster Wheel’

 The imposter cycle is a pattern that starts with anxiety leading to intense over-preparation and planning.
 Driven by the fear of not doing a looming task well, you go through a frantic process of preparing.
 It may be accompanied by procrastination and excuse-making.
-When the project is accomplished, you feel a momentary sense of satisfaction until you think of the next undertaking.
+You feel momentarily satisfied when the project is accomplished until you think of the next undertaking.

 - You Don’t Ask For What You’re Worth